 This feature allows users to answer questions from UBS about their perspectives on their finances and interests.

-By answering the questionare it helps provides the user contextual content that becomes surfaced up but more importantly how the financial advisor can help them.
+Answering the questionaire helps provides the user with contextual content that becomes surfaced but more importantly how the financial advisor can help them.

 Understanding your account balances

-Clients are able to view all their assests and liabilities.
-They are able to paybills and transfer funds.
+Clients are able to view all their assets and liabilities.
+They are able to pay bills and transfer funds.

 This feature allows users to explore the different parts of their wealth.
 It educates and poses actions for them to complete.